html5rocks/updates.html5rocks.com.new/_posts/2015-04-09-DOM-attributes-now-on-the-prototype-chain.md

 true
 {% endhighlight %}

+If you are not locked in to using `hasOwnProperty`.
+We recommend to use the much simpler `in` operand.

+{% highlight javascript %}
+if("isContentEditable" in div) {
+  // We have support!!
+}
+{% endhighlight %}

 ### Object.getOwnPropertyDescriptor on DOM Object Instance will no longer return a property descriptor for Attributes.

 If your site needs to get the property descriptor of an Attribute on DOM Objects, you will now need to follow the prototype chain.

-If you wanted to get the propery description in Chrome 42 and earlier you would have done:
+If you wanted to get the property description in Chrome 42 and earlier you would have done:

 {% highlight javascript %}
 > Object.getOwnPropertyDescriptor(div, "isContentEditable");